-- A. Consider adding new code position and source-reference mapping for the character in question rather than changing the mapping table. - B. If change of mapping table is unavoidable, correction should be done as soon as possible.
+- A. Consider adding a new code position and source-reference mapping for the character in question rather than changing the mapping table. - B. If the change of mapping table is unavoidable, correction should be done as soon as possible.

-J.2 Announcement of Addition or Correction of Mapping Table
+J.2 Announcement of Additions to or Correction of Mapping Table

-Once any addition or correction of mapping table is made, an announcement of the change should be made immediately.
-Usually this will be in the form of a resolution of a WG2 meeting, followed by subsequent process resulting in an appropriate amendment to the standard.
+Once any addition to or correction of the mapping table is made, an announcement of the change should be made immediately.
+Usually this will be in the form of a resolution of a WG2 meeting, followed by a subsequent process resulting in an appropriate amendment to the standard.